Possibility of Spontaneous Symmetry Breaking in the Nambu-Jona-Lasinio model with torsion: Effective Potential and Gap Equation

+To facilitate the study of the qualitative characteristics of the previous potential, for the sake of both generality and simplification in our computations, we have introduced the parameter $a_1= -\eta^2/\left(4\pi\right)^2$ and we take $\eta^2 S^2\rightarrow S^2$.

+Fig \ref{fig 2} illustrates the behavior of effective potential $V_{\textrm{eff}}$ for different structural configurations, including the effective potential of the NJL model in flat spacetime, its implementation with curvature (see \cite{Eliz(94),Inag(93),Inagaki (97)} for more details), torsion contribution, and finally the effective potential with curvature and torsion.
+It is worth mentioning that the dynamical symmetry breaking in the NJL model in flat spacetime occurs when the coupling constant $\lambda$ is $\lambda>\lambda_{0}={4\pi^{2}}/{\Lambda^{2}}$.

+The spontaneous symmetry breaking in the effective potential of the NJL model differs from that in (\ref{eq:4.7}) due to the presence of contributions from both the flat spacetime and curvature.
+At this point, we can observe that in the presence of torsion and curvature, the local minimum of the effective potential becomes less pronounced, as is evident in the plot of the potential of the NJL model in Fig \ref{fig 2}.

+The behavior of the effective potential of the NJL model as a function of different values of the torsion term can be observed in the qualitative graph shown in Fig \ref{fig 2-2}.
+Notably, the effective potential does not have a local minimum when the value reaches $S^2/\La^2\geq0.03$, demonstrating that the possibility of dynamic symmetry breaking is not achieved for these values of the square of torsion.

-The gap equation corresponds to the vacuum expectation value of the composite field $\left<\bar{\psi}\psi\right>$, which gives us the dynamical mass of the fermion, in our case $\rho_0=M$, where $M$ is the constituent fermion masses.
-For more information about equation gap in flat space-time, see, e.g., \cite{Klev(92),Buballa(05)}, and in curved space-time, see, e.g., \cite{Eliz(94),Inag(93)}.
+To explicitly observe spontaneous symmetry breaking in the NJL model, we begin by examining the gap equation related to the effective potential (\ref{eq:5.2}).
+This equation represents the vacuum expectation value, giving us the dynamical mass of the fermion.
+In our case, $\rho_0$ plays the role of the dynamical mass of the fermion, i.e., $\rho_0=M$.
+For more information about the equation gap in flat spacetime, see, e.g., \cite{Klev(92),Buballa(05)}, and in curved spacetime, see, e.g., \cite{Eliz(94),Inag(93),Inagaki (97)}.

-The relationship between the constituent quark mass and the coupling constant for $R=0$ can be seen in Fig \ref{fig 3} for different values of torsion.
-In this graph, one notes that the coupling constant varies concerning the torsion term, where $\lambda$ decreases with increasing $S^{2}/\Lambda^2$ until it reaches a minimum value.
-Subsequently, the coupling constant becomes rising.
-Therefore, we can conclude that the torsion sector influences the mass generation of fermions.
-This phenomenon is clearer in the $\frac{S^2}{\Lambda^2}-\frac{\lambda_0}{\lambda}$ plane, as seen in Fig \ref{fig 4}.
+The relationship between dynamical mass of the fermion and the coupling constant for $R=0$ can be seen in Fig \ref{fig 3} for different values of torsion.
+In this graph, one notes that the coupling constant varies concerning the torsion term, where $\lambda$ increases together with the term of the torsion $S^{2}/\Lambda^2$.
+In this way, we can conclude that the scalar-torsion sector influences the mass generation of fermions.
+A detailed analysis of the torsion field as a function of the coupling constant becomes evident in Fig \ref{fig 4}.